k8gb-io/k8gb/docs/index.md

 In the use case above, the following would describe a client request:

-1. Client makes a request to <https://app.cloud.absa.internal>
+1. Client makes a request to <https://app.cloud.example.com>
-2. In resolving the IP for `app.cloud.absa.internal`, the Recursive Resolver forwards the requests to one of the instances of Oh My GLB
+2. In resolving the IP for `app.cloud.example.com`, the Recursive Resolver forwards the requests to one of the instances of Oh My GLB
 3. One of the cluster Ingress node IPs is returned to the client.
 E.g. `10.0.100.20`
 4. The client, using the resolved IP of `10.0.100.20` now makes a connection and proceeds with the request.
 The request will be handled by one of the cluster's Ingress controllers and via the created GSLB Ingress resource, the request is proxied through to one of the available Pods as per the usual Kubernetes Ingress mechanics

 #### 1.3 Outcome

-In this use case, only _Kubernetes cluster X_ would be eligible to handle ingress traffic for `https://app.cloud.absa.internal` as there was no `Gslb` resource created in _Kubernetes cluster Y_.
+In this use case, only _Kubernetes cluster X_ would be eligible to handle ingress traffic for `https://app.cloud.example.com` as there was no `Gslb` resource created in _Kubernetes cluster Y_.

 ### 2. Basic - Multi cluster